 |Credit for prior study||For more details on applying for credit, please contact the Student Business Centre: [email protected]|

-The Graduate Diploma in Legal Practice can be completed online or on-campus.
-Trainees must complete a compulsory five (5) day Learning Intensive at the start of the program which will be fully online for January 2021.
+The Graduate Diploma in Legal Practice is offered online.
+Trainees must complete a compulsory five (5) day Learning Intensive at the start of the program which is currently online.

 The GDLP has two components, that students will need to complete; the Compulsory Component and the Elective Component.
 View a sample study plan.

 1. Compulsory Component